ddella/OpenSSL/Private and Public Keys/README.md

 | Public Key      | The public key consists of the Modulus (n) and the public exponent (e).
 Those two numbers are published.                                                                                                                                         |
 | Private Key     | The private key consists of the private exponent (d).*                                                                                                                                                                                           |

+*For the purist, the modulus is also part of the private key.

 The openssl `genpkey` utility has superseded the `genrsa` utility.
 It is recommended to use `genpkey` going forward.